Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 Google Algorithm Updates

 Google is akin to a restless mechanic, tweaking its algorithms frequently to improve performance.
 Once they make improvements to their algorithm, they tend to re-evaluate rankings based on the new metrics and standards they have enforced.
-For instance, the release of the Penguin (2012) Update, focusing on unnatural backlinks, affected sites involved in link manipulation.

-- Understand Google’s current focus – Is it on people’s first content, healthy core vitals; or backlink quality?
+- Understand Google’s current focus: Is it on people’s first content, healthy core vitals, or backlink quality?
 You can study Google’s guidelines and priorities in Search Essentials.

 - Audit your website: Based on the core focus, perform a content audit and technical audit to find problematic pages.

 - Make improvements: Whether it’s creating more original content or performing user experience optimization, make the changes as quickly as you can.
+If you keep your website running smoothly, provide your audience with high-quality blog posts, and avoid black-hat SEO techniques, the chance that your website’s ranking will drop after the update is close to zero.

 - Watch and wait: Be patient, as it takes time to recover from devastating ranking losses, especially when your website ranking is going down.